createchaos/abb_communication/README.md

 <h1>ABB Communication</h1>

-_Below is the Documentation needed for the communication library too control the ABB robots at the ECL._
+_Below is the Documentation needed for the communication library too control the ABB robots at the ECL at Princeton University._

 <h3> Rhino6 Documentation: Downloading </h3>